 - New customers who contact you by text and ask if you accept credit cards.

 - Emails from less traceable domains like outlook.com, ymail.com and fastmail.com.

 - Customers who want to pay more than your standard charge, asking you to send the additional amount to someone else.

 - Being asked to refund a payment using another method.

 - Failed payment attempts by a customer who then asks you to process the payments for them.

 Do the scenarios above sound familiar?
-If you have any concerns or questions about a recent payment or interaction with a customer, you can always reach our team at firstname.lastname@example.org.
+If you have any concerns or questions about a recent payment or interaction with a customer, you can always reach our team using the Help button when you're logged into your account.
 We can review your account and your payments with you.